 - Civil & structural engineering

-What are the types of defects that will be highlighted in the structural survey report?
+What are the types of defects that will be highlighted in a Pre-purchase home survey report?

 - Structural cracks both internally & externally